Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Introduction

 The paper is structured as follows.
 We first introduce the experimental scheme and the testing procedure for the backflash attack in~\cref{sec:setup}.
-The experimental results are shown in~\cref{sec:results}. \Cref{sec:ER} presents the simulation model and methodology to theoretically verify the limited extinction ratio of the decoding polarization states.
+The experimental results are shown in~\cref{sec:results}. \Cref{sec:ER} introduces a theoretical analysis model to verify the limit extinction ratio for Eve decoding the polarization states of backflash photons.
 In~\cref{sec:key}, the key rate has been simulated based on the information leakage ratio considering the limited extinction ratio of Eve's decoding.
-Finally, we discuss the effects of this attack and conclude in~\cref{sec:conclusion}.
+In~\cref{sec:conclusion}, we conclude our work and present the limitations and potential future work.